Skip to main content

 Aaron

 This Old Testament name means “high mountain,” “exalted,” and “enlightened.”
-Aaron has been holding steady in the top 100 since 1968, and is currently sitting at number 63.
-There are many varieties on spelling, including Aron, Arun, and Aren.
+Aaron has been holding steady in the top 100 since 1968 and by 2020, sat at number 63.
+There are many varieties of spelling, including Aron, Arun, and Aren.

 Adlai